Comprehensive Capitalization Model: Troubleshooting Capitalization Issues

 Resource Actual

-Project is eligible for capitalisation
+Project is eligible for capitalization

 Project has an assigned methodology